-The MA in Classics is an intercollegiate degree programme of the University of London, taught by the Departments of Classics, Greek and Latin, Byzantine and Modern Greek Studies, and History in King's College London, Royal Holloway, University of London, and University College London.
+The MA in Late Antique and Byzantine Studies is an intercollegiate degree programme of the University of London, taught by the Departments of Classics, Greek and Latin, Byzantine and Modern Greek Studies, and History in King's College London, Royal Holloway, University of London, and University College London.
 Teaching is divided between the individual colleges and the Institute of Classical Studies.

-Students must take at least one course from a list of dedicated courses and, either at least one course which tests knowledge of Greek or Latin in the original language or one language acquisition course, and a dissertation.
+Students must take one language testing course, one approved skills course, one course from a list of dedicated courses and a dissertation.
 Students may include, subject to the approval of the Programme Director, an appropriate course from any other MA programme within the University of London.